jdrabeb/Quiz-Manager/README.md

 The queries will also add a student user and an admin user with the identifiants shown after.
 The tables created are empty so taking a quiz as student will not be possible until you add questions as an admin.

 #### Starting the program

+To run the program, run the Main in the package com.epita.quimanager.main.
+You can use Eclipse, Netbeans or Intellij Ideas to run the project easily.
+Otherwise you need to compile all the classes.

 Will get you to a menu where you can register or login.